ThinkR-open/isc-proposal/proposal_neo4j.md

 ### About Graph DBMS

-As we just said, Neo4J is a Graph DBMS.
+As previously mentioned, Neo4J is a Graph DBMS.
 In classical relational databases, relationships are created at query time through join-like operations.
 In contrast, a graph database is a data platform that natively stores data as nodes and relationships (to embrace Neo4J